-First of all, I’ve never made ravioli from scratch and expected a total disaster.
-Which almost happened.
-Oh don’t you worry – you’ll see plenty in this post of me getting ready to climb up to the roof and take a swan dive, figuring it’d be easier to just end it all than try to finish this recipe.
+First of all, if you’ve never made ravioli from scratch you might think it’s impossible or expect a total disaster.
+I know I did.
+Oh don’t you worry – you’ll hear plenty in this post about the first time I made them, of me getting ready to climb up to the roof and take a swan dive, figuring it’d be easier to just end it all than try to finish this recipe.

 BUT, I saved myself and kept on going.
 (Plus I realized my house isn’t high enough and I’d probably only just break something.
 That would suck.)
 But finishing this perfect-for-fall, fresh vegetarian recipe was worth it in the end.
 Oh, was it worth it in the end.